Chickamauga Cherokee: Resettlement

 John McDonald returned to his home on the Chickamauga River, across from Old Chickamauga Town, and lived there until he sold it in 1816.
 It was purchased by the Boston-based American Board of Commissioners for Foreign Missions for use as the Brainerd Mission, which served as a church (the Baptist Church of Christ at Chickamauga) and a school with academic and vocational training.
 His daughter, Mollie McDonald, and son-in-law Daniel Ross developed a farm and trading post near the old village of Chatanuga (Tsatanugi) in the early days of the wars.
 Settled near them were sons Lewis and Andrew Ross and a number of daughters.
 Their son John Ross, born in Turkey Town, became a principal chief who guiding the Cherokee through the 1830s Indian removal and relocation to Indian Territory west of the Mississippi River.

 Most of the Lower Cherokee remained in the towns they inhabited in 1794 (known as the Lower Towns), with their seat at Willstown.
 Former Lower Towns warriors dominated Cherokee political affairs for the next twenty years.
 They were more conservative than the Upper Towns leaders, assimilating but keeping as many old ways as possible.

 The Lower Towns were roughly south and southwest of the Hiwassee River, along the Tennessee to the north border of the Muscogee nation, and west of the Conasauga and the Ustanali in Georgia.
 The Upper Towns were north and east of the Hiwassee, between the Chattahoochee River and the Conasauga, about the same area as the later Amohee, Chickamauga, and Chattooga districts of the eastern Cherokee Nation.

 Traditional Cherokee settlements in the highlands of western North Carolina became known as the Hill Towns, with their seat at Quallatown.
 The lowland Valley Towns, with their seat at Tuskquitee, were more traditional; so was the Upper Town of Etowah, inhabited primarily by full-bloods (many Cherokee in other towns were of mixed race but identified as Cherokee) and the nation's largest town.
 The Overhill towns along the Little Tennessee remained more or less autonomous, and kept their seat at Chota.

 Lower Towns leaders

 John Watts remained head of the Lower Cherokee council at Willstown until his death in 1802.
-Doublehead, already a member of the triumvirate, then moved into that position and held it until his 1807 assassination by Alexander Saunders (the Ridge, James Vann's best friend) and John Rogers.
-Rogers was succeeded on the council by the Glass, who was also assistant principal chief of the nation under Black Fox.
+Doublehead, already a member of the triumvirate, then moved into that position and held it until his assassination in 1807.
+On orders from the Cherokee National Council, James Vann, Alexander Sanders/Saunders, and Major Ridge planned to kill Doublehead on the appointed day.
+James Vann was sick, so Sanders and Ridge and two clan relatives of Bone-Polisher (whom Doublehead had killed earlier) killed Doublehead.

+John Rogers was succeeded on the council by the Glass, who was also assistant principal chief of the nation under Black Fox.
 The Glass was head of the Lower Towns' council until the unification council of 1810.